-The green spaces at Princes Green, Aldergrove Close and Rectory Green, as shown in Figures 4.4-4.6 and on the Policies Map, are designated open spaces.
-Any proposals for development of these spaces will only be permitted in exceptional circumstances and must meet the requirements of Local Plan Policy WLP8.23 (Protection of Open Space).
+- A. The green spaces at Princes Green, Aldergrove Close and Rectory Green, as shown in Figures 4.4-4.6 and on the Policies Map, are designated open spaces. - B. Any proposals for development of these spaces will be assessed against the requirements of Local Plan Policy WLP8.23 (Protection of Open Space).